perrydv/Vogelwarte_NIMBLE_workshop/Content/strategies_for_improving_mcmc/strategies_for_improving_mcmc.md

 This model is easily sampled, so it is not in great need of improvement, but examples with it run quickly.

+Agenda:

+1. Introduction
+2. Study the model and re-write it.
+3. Set up a variety of sampler configurations and see what works.

 # Terminology

 - "target" node(s) = node(s) to be sampled (or "updated") by a particular MCMC sampler.